MotiaDev/chessarena-ai/ROADMAP.md

 This is a list of features that are planned for the future.

+## Proper CTA to Motia

+It's currently hidden in the app, we want to bring more users to Motia Framework.

 ## Supporting multiple AI Providers and Models

 Currently we only support one model per provider, but we want to support multiple models per provider.